Skip to main content

 4. The college Sabbatical Committee has until the third Friday of October to make recommendations to the provost regarding the sabbatical applications.

-5. On or before the second Friday of November, the provost will review the applications and submit recommendations to the president of the college.
+5. On or before the second Friday of November, the provost will review the applications and submit recommendations to the college president.

 6. The president will review the applications and submit a decision to the provost by the second Friday of December.
 The provost will communicate the decision to the associate provost for Learning Advancement.